wcDogg/windows/follina.md

 * This is a zero-day, application remote execution exploit.
 * It effects Microsoft Support Diagnostic Tool.
 * This tool is part of Microsoft Office.
-* When you open an infected Microsoft document, a maliciaous template is downloaded and exectuted.
+* When you open an infected Microsoft document, a malicious template is downloaded and executed.
 * The approved workaround is to backup then delete the `HKEY_CLASSES_ROOT\ms-msdt` registry.

 ## Backup and Delete